dmidlo/histdata.com-tools/docs/official-source-registry-and-fetch.md

 for EA21, Germany, and France, not a replacement for historical release values or independent national-producer publications.

+The supplemental Eurostat monthly-industrial-production entry is `empirically-verified` for the harmonised aggregate publication lineage.
+Thirteen official Atom-search pages enumerate 1,213 raw results and 1,212 unique alternate URIs, including one identical duplicate, and select 297 source-dated monthly releases from January 2002 through September 2026 while preserving all 915 unique exclusions.
+All 297 landings and 262 discovered English documents (31 HTML and 231 PDF) are retained; 35 source-complete or anomalous landings expose no separate document.
+Source-era HTML/PDF tables retain supported euro-area, German, and French month-over-month and year-over-year percentage changes, membership composition, and repeated-month revision comparisons.
+One empty migrated landing has an explicitly identified inferred reference month rather than manufactured body evidence.
+The separately retained `sts_inpr_m` JSON-stat table contains
+1,914 current revised observations for both measures across EA21, Germany, and France from January 2000 through July 2026; it is not a replacement for historical release values or independent national-producer publications.

 The Federal Reserve G.17 industrial-production entry is the first route raised to `empirically-verified`: its official release index and all 319 enumerated plain-text publications through August 2026 have content-addressed manifest